kaan-keskin/devops-capstone-project-simple-ci-cd/README.md

 **The following tools must be used:**

-- Terraform
-- EC2
-- Jenkins
+- Ansible
 - Docker
+- AWS EC2
 - Git
+- Jenkins
+- Terraform

 **The following things to be kept in check:**